mikegleen/modes/doc/source/index.rst

 the tests must succeed for a record to be selected.

 -  **global** This document contains statements that affect the overall output, not just a specific column.
+See the section above *Global-command Statements*.
 -  **if** Control command that selects an object to display if the element text is populated.
 -  **ifnot** Control command that selects an object to display if the